JohnByrneJames/student_data_inheritance/README.md

 parent class.

 This is demonstrated in the parent classes file: <br>
-⚫ Here John is an instance of the DevOpsStudent class, it has taken two values that are assigned into into the attributes it inherited from the parent class. <br>
+⚫ Here John is an instance of the DevOpsStudent class, it has taken two values that are assigned into the attributes it inherited from the parent class. <br>
 ⚫ Secondly the parent classes method called print_details() has been called in this class even though it has not been created here, therefore it shows how inheritance is amazing when you want to allow classes to share attributes and methods.
 ```python
 John = DevOpsStudent(70, "Billy bog-man")